KyleKim107/algorithm/syntax/syntax.md

 int number = sc.nextInt() // get input()

 ```

 {% endtab %}
 {% endtabs %}

+> BufferReader

 ## Contains

+* String.contains return true if the string has the sub-string that's in the parameter

 {% tabs %}
 {% tab title='BOJ9012.md' %}